avuko/kathe-cli/README.md

 This is the latest attempt, with the `kathe-cli` tool currently being written in [Rust](https://www.rust-lang.org/), and the backend/API/web interface in [Golang](https://go.dev/).
 Why two languages?
 Because of personal preferences. ¯\\_(ツ)_/¯

+This *cli* tool currently has all kinds of redis functionality which we'll probably strip out, as the backend/db is being redesigned with PostgreSQL.
+The TSV output will likely be stashed into the kathe DB via an API.

 ``` shell
 ./kathe --help